GitMirroring/gnuboot/site/contrib.md

 you don't want to be mentioned, let us know and we'll remove your entry)

-Information about who works on Libreboot, and how the project is run, can be found on this page: [who.md](who.md)
+Information about who maintains GNU Boot, and how the project is run, can be found on this page: [git.md](git.md).

 You can know the history of the Libreboot project, simply by reading this page.
 It goes into detail about all of the major contributions to the project, and in